ues-io/uesio/docs/redux/README.md

 ## Data normalization in the Redux store

-We use the utility [createEntityAdapter](https://redux-toolkit.js.org/api/createEntityAdapter) for having **normalized data** in the redux store.
+We use the utility [createEntityAdapter](https://redux-toolkit.js.org/api/createEntityAdapter) from Redux Toolkit for having **normalized data** in the redux store.

 For example, let the following data structure be some data in the Redux store.